George Washington Bridge: 1930s to mid-1950s

-Early modifications
+On February 22, 1932, George Washington's 200th birthday, the Port Authority planted 70 red oak trees along an approach to the bridge.
 New Jersey Route 4, which connected directly to the bridge's western end, opened in July 1932.
-The 178th-179th Street Tunnels, which connected Amsterdam Avenue on the eastern side of Manhattan to the bridge's eastern end on the west side of Manhattan, were supposed to be completed in late 1932.
+The 178th–179th Street Tunnels, which connected Amsterdam Avenue on the eastern side of Manhattan to the bridge's eastern end on the west side of Manhattan, were supposed to be completed in late 1932.
 Direct approaches to Riverside Drive and the Hudson River Parkway were completed in 1937, and the tunnels were completed in 1938–1939.
 A ramp eastward from the bridge and southward to the Harlem River Drive was also completed around this time.
-On the New Jersey side, state highways were also being modernized to handle bridge traffic.
-The bridge's westbound entrance ramp from Fort Washington Avenue, at the top of the cliff on the Manhattan side, opened in April 1939.
-The corresponding eastbound exit ramp, as well as the 178th Street Tunnel, opened in June 1940.
-The 179th Street tunnel opened in 1950.
+The bridge's westbound entrance ramp from Fort Washington Avenue, at the top of the cliff on the Manhattan side, opened in April 1939; another approach in New Jersey had opened by July 1939.
+The corresponding eastbound exit ramp, as well as the 178th Street Tunnel, opened in June 1940, while the 179th Street Tunnel opened in 1950.
+In May 1935, a court ruled that the New Jersey and New York governments controlled their respective sides of the bridge.

+The bridge was initially lit by 200 lights to provide warning to pilots flying at night.
+The Port Authority enacted a photography ban during World War II in the 1940s.
+An aviation obstruction light was installed in 1936 as a memorial to Will Rogers.
+Additionally, from May 1942 to May 1945, the lights on the bridge were shut off at night as a precautionary measure.
+After the war ended, the lights were turned back on, but the photography ban was upheld.
+In August 1946, the bridge's towers were repainted.
+The underside of the bridge was also repainted in May of the following year.